 Then there’s the meatballs.
 The glorious meatballs.
 They are unlikely to actually go rolling away because of a sneeze, but the chances of one hitting the floor don’t seem so astronomical.

 Add to that the fact that we have light colored carpet on our dining room floor.
 Don’t ever put light colored carpets on a dining room floor!

 It was there when we moved in, but we didn’t have a little one yet so we didn’t think much of it.
 We always had a drop cloth under his highchair, so it still wasn’t a huge deal when he was younger either.

-But now he is a big boy and eats at the big table.
+Now he is a big boy and eats at the big table.
 Really, he does a pretty good job for the most part.
 There are likely to be almost as many splatters and crumbs around my husband’s spot as Little Dude’s.

 BUUUT, it still makes me nervous.
 We keep saying we are going to replace the carpet, but it seems a shame to rip it up when it’s in pretty good shape.

 Plus there’s the whole contractor’s wife thing.
 Actually my husband is pretty good about stopping to do a project at the house when I ask him to.